 Storage: Unfinished space that does not offer utility for other uses due to its small size, low ceiling height, lack of windows, lack of loading access or its location within the structure.
 Storage space offers less utility than warehouse space.

 Theatres are spaces dedicated for film viewing, projection and supporting retail.
-Theatres have been further stratified based on Effective Year Built as follows:
+Theatres typically contain multiple screens located in purpose designed buildings.